Why You Want to Have a POA in Place

 Contact the Experienced Estate Planning Attorneys at Bailey & Galyen

-At the law office of Bailey & Galyen, we understand the peace of mind that comes from having a well-structured estate plan in place.
-We will help you determine the tools most appropriate to meet your goals and will prepare and execute the necessary documents.
 We offer a free initial consultation to every client.
-To schedule an appointment with a knowledgeable and thorough estate planning lawyer, contact us by e-mail or 844-402-2992 call our offices at one of the convenient locations listed below.
+To schedule an appointment with a knowledgeable and thorough estate planning lawyer, contact us by email or call us at 844-402-2992.
+You also can call our offices at one of the convenient locations listed below.
 We will take your call 24 hours a day, seven days a week.